-"Worthy Master Timewell, the mayor of this fair town of Taunton, who has been a tower of strength to the faithful during these long and spirit-trying times, is about to inspect us when the others shall have assembled.
-Captains, to your companies, then!
-Close up there on the musketeers, with three paces between each line.
+'Worthy Master Timewell, the Mayor of this fair town of Taunton, who has been a tower of strength to the faithful during these long and spirit-trying times, is about to inspect us when the others shall have assembled.
+Captains, to your companies then!
+Close up there on the musqueteers, with three paces between each line.
 Scythesmen, take ground to your left.
-Let the underofficers stand on the flanks and rear.
-So! 'tis smartly done for a first venture, though a good adjutant with a prugel after the Imperial fashion might find work to do."

-While we were thus rapidly and effectively organizing ourselves into a regiment, other bodies of peasantry more or less disciplined had marched into the market-square and had taken up their position there.
-Those on our right had come from Frome and Radstock, in the north of Somersetshire, and were a mere rabble armed with flails, hammers, and other such weapons, with no common sign of order or cohesion save the green boughs which waved in their hatbands.
-The body upon our left, who bore a banner among them announcing that they were men of Dorset, were fewer in number but better equipped, having a front rank, like our own, entirely armed with muskets.
+Let the under-officers stand on the flanks and rear.
+So! 'tis smartly done for a first venture, though a good adjutant with a prugel after the Imperial fashion might find work to do.'
+Whilst we were thus rapidly and effectively organising ourselves into a regiment, other bodies of peasantry more or less disciplined had marched into the market-square and had taken up their position there.
+Those on our right had come from Frome and Radstock, in the north of Somersetshire, and were a mere rabble armed with flails, hammers, and other such weapons, with no common sign of order or cohesion save the green boughs which waved in their hat bands.
+The body upon our left, who bore a banner amongst them announcing that they were men of Dorset, were fewer in number but better equipped, having a front rank, like our own, entirely armed with muskets.
 The good townsmen of Taunton, with their wives and their daughters, had meanwhile been assembling on the balconies and at the windows which overlooked the square, whence they might have a view of the pageant.
-The grave, squarebearded, broadclothed burghers, and their portly dames in velvet and three-piled taffeta, looked down from every post of vantage, while here and there a pretty, timid face peeping out from a Puritan coif made good the old claim that Taunton excelled in beautiful women as well as in gallant men.
-The sidewalks were crowded with the commoner folk -old white-bearded wool-workers, stern-faced matrons, country lasses with their shawls over their heads, and swarms of children, who cried out with their treble voices for King Monmouth and the Protestant succession.

-"By my faith!" said Sir Gervas, reining back his steed until he was abreast of me, "our-square-toed friends need not be in such post-haste to get to heaven when they have so many angels among them on earth.
-Gad's wounds, are they not beautiful!
-Never a patch or a diamond among them, and yet what would not our faded belles of the Mall or the Piazza give for their innocence and freshness?"
-"Nay, for Heaven's sake, do not smile and bow at them," said I. "These courtesies may pass in London, but they may be misunderstood among simple Somerset maidens and their hot-headed, hard-handed kinsfolk."
+The grave, square-bearded, broadclothed burghers, and their portly dames in velvet and three-piled taffeta, looked down from every post of vantage, while here and there a pretty timid face peeping out from a Puritan coif made good the old claim, that Taunton excelled in beautiful women as well as in gallant men.
+The side-walks were crowded with the commoner folk-old white-bearded wool-workers, stern-faced matrons, country lasses with their shawls over their heads, and swarms of children, who cried out with their treble voices for King Monmouth and the Protestant succession.
+'By my faith!' said Sir Gervas, reining back his steed until he was abreast of me, 'our square-toed friends need not be in such post haste to get to heaven when they have so many angels among them on earth.
+Gad's wounds, are they not beautiful?
+Never a patch or a diamond amongst them, and yet what would not our faded belles of the Mall or the Piazza give for their innocence and freshness?'
+'Nay, for Heaven's sake do not smile and bow at them,' said I. 'These courtesies may pass in London, but they may be misunderstood among simple Somerset maidens and their last hand all long simple Somerset maidens and their hot-headed, hard-handed kinsfolk.